allenai/hybrid-preferences/docs/03-fitting-a-regressor-and-getting-best-mix.md

 ```

 This script will output the model, `model.pkl` and the feature coefficients or in this case the weights of the linear model, `coef.jsonl`.
+If you're using `quadratic`, it will also output the feature extractor, `poly.pkl`.
+The LightGBM implementation works, but we didn't do any sampling for that model.

 ## Sampling subsets